 Need a mortgage?

 If you’re considering buying a home sometime soon and are in need of a home loan, Sammamish Mortgage is available to help.
-We provide loans to buyers in Washington state, Oregon, Colorado, and Idaho, and have been doing so successfully for over 20 years.
+We provide mortgage loans to buyers in Washington state, Oregon, Colorado, and Idaho, and have been doing so successfully for over 25 years.
+We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Contact us today to get an instant quote on mortgage rates in your area.